Whisky: Welsh

 Although distillation of whisky in Wales began in Middle Ages there were no commercially operated distilleries during the 20th century.
 The rise of the temperance movement saw the decline of the commercial production of liquor during the 19th century and in 1894 Welsh whisky production ceased.
 The revival of Welsh whisky began in the 1990s.
 Initially a "Prince of Wales" malt whisky was sold as Welsh whisky but was simply blended scotch bottled in Wales.
 A lawsuit by Scotch distillers ended this enterprise.
 In 2000, Penderyn Distillery started production of Penderyn single malt whisky.
 The first bottles went on sale on 1 March 2004, Saint David's Day, and it is now sold worldwide.
 Penderyn Distillery is located in the Brecon Beacons National Park and is considered to be the smallest distillery in the world.

 Other

 ManX Spirit from the Isle of Man is distilled elsewhere and re-distilled in the country of its nominal "origin".
-The ManX distillery takes a previously matured Scotch malt whisky and re-distils it.
+The ManX distillery takes a previously matured Scotch malt whisky and re-distills it.

+Whisky DYC is a Spanish whisky made by Destilerías y Crianza del Whisky S.A since 1958.

-Frysk Hynder is a Frisian single malt, distilled and bottled in the Us Heit Distillery.
+Frysk Hynder is Frisian single malt, distilled and bottled in the Us Heit Distillery.
 It is the first single malt produced in Friesland, Netherlands.

-In 2008 at least two distilleries in the traditionally brandy-producing Caucasus region announced their plans to enter the Russian domestic market with whiskies.
-The Stavropol-based Praskoveysky distillery bases its product on Irish whiskey, while in Kizlyar, Dagestan's "Russian Whisky" announced a Scotch-inspired drink in single malt, blended and wheat varieties.

-In 2010 a Czech whisky was released, the 21-year-old "Hammer Head".

 Puni is an Italian distillery in Glurns that makes single malt whisky, including Alba, which is matured in Marsala casks.

-Destilerías y Crianza del Whisky S.A. is a whisky distillery in Spain.
-Its eight-year-old Whisky DYC is a combination of malts and spirits distilled from barley aged separately a minimum of eight years in American oak barrels.
+Ankara was a whiskey produced in Turkey from 1964 to 2011.